11William/JokeApi/README.md

 This is a simple Joke API built with Node.js and Express.
 It serves random jokes from two categories: dark jokes and general jokes.

+Disclaimer: The dark jokes are really dark so dont get offended.

 ## Installation

 1. Clone the repository: